 The City of Stevens Point is 18.43 square miles of land straddling the Wisconsin and Plover Rivers, surrounded by neighboring developed villages and rural towns with woodlands and agricultural lands.
 Much of the area's landscape was formed during the latest ice age 12,000 years ago.
 Highlands to the north diverted continental glaciers around much of Portage County and most of southwestern Wisconsin.
 The ice mass only covered the hilly eastern portion of Portage County, whereas the flat, sandy plains around Stevens Point result from the former lakebed of Glacial Lake Wisconsin.
 The City's water resources drain entirely to the Mississippi River.
 Sandy soils and a high water table provide the City with abundant groundwater resources and flood resilience.
-These soils are prone to contamination and vary in suitability for development.
+These sandy soils, combined with shallow depth to groundwater, are prone to contamination and vary in suitability for development.
 Below is a list of natural resource-related studies that are relevant to the City and its immediate surroundings.